onthecodepath/iOS-Interview-Questions/README.md

     - What is the difference between a struct and a class?
     - What is the difference between implicit and explicit?
 - [Thread Management](https://github.com/onthecodepath/iOS-Interview-Questions#thread-management)
+    - What is the difference between synchronous and asynchronous task?
     - What is the difference between atomic and non-atomic synthesized properties?
     - What is GCD and how is it used?
     - Explain the difference between Serial vs Concurrent.